Reconstructing the Arches I: Constraining the Initial Conditions: Introduction

 \section{Introduction}

 The Arches cluster is one of only a few young and massive starburst clusters in the Milky Way.
-Its location at a projected distance of less than $30\,\pc$ from the Galactic center and an age of only $\sim 2.5\,\myr$ \citep{FNG02,NFH04} make this cluster a unique object for studying star formation and dynamical processes in the center of galaxies.
+Its location at a projected distance of less than $30\,\pc$ from the Galactic centre and an age of only $\sim 2.5\,\myr$ \citep{FNG02,NFH04} make this cluster a unique object for studying star formation and dynamical processes in the centre of galaxies \citep{PZMG10}.

-The observed present-day mass of the Arches cluster has been estimated with $\sim 1-2 \cdot 10^4\,\msun$ \citep{FKM99,ESM09}.
-With this mass a cluster will not survive long in the Galactic center environment and evaporate on a time scale maybe as fast as $\sim 10\,\myr$ \citep{KML99,PZMM02}.
+The observed present-day mass of the Arches cluster within $R = 0.4\,\pc$ has been estimated with $\sim 1-2 \cdot 10^4\,\msun$ \citep{FKM99,ESM09}.
+With this mass a cluster will not survive long in the Galactic centre environment and evaporate on a time scale maybe as fast as $\sim 10\,\myr$ \citep{KML99,PZMM02}.
 The initial mass of the cluster has been determined from $N$-body simulations, however, different results have been obtained by different authors: \citet{KFL00} found that their best model for the Arches cluster had a total mass of about $2\cdot 10^4\,\msun$; \citet{PZMM02}, on the other hand, came to the conclusion that the cluster was initially more massive than $\sim4\cdot 10^4\,\msun$.

-The initial mass function (IMF), a key aspect of star formation, seems to be uniform throughout the universe \citep{Kroupa02}.
-This universal IMF can be described by the power-law found by \citet{S55} for stars in the solar neighborhood and is valid from $0.5\,\msun$ to the highest masses.
+The initial mass function (IMF), a key aspect of star formation, seems to be uniform throughout the universe \citep{BCM10}.
+This universal IMF can be described by the power-law found by \citet{S55} for stars in the solar neighbourhood and is valid from $0.5\,\msun$ to the highest masses.
 Below $0.5\,\msun$, the IMF is significantly flattened \citep[e.g.][]{Kroupa02}.